 Congratulations!
 You have made some great changes to your life.
 The last step will be to implement a juicing plan.
-I am firmly convinced that juicing is the final key to giving you a radiant, energetic life, and truly optimal health.
+I am firmly convinced that the benefits of juicing are the keys to giving you a radiant, energetic life, and truly optimal health.

 I've said this in the other levels of this nutrition plan, but it's so important I'll say it again - valuable and sensitive micronutrients become damaged when you heat foods.